huaweicloud/terraform-provider-huaweicloud/website/docs/d/vpc.html.markdown

 The arguments of this data source act as filters for querying the available VPCs in the current region.
 The given filters must match exactly one VPC whose data will be exported as attributes.

-* `region` - (Optional) The region in which to obtain the V1 VPC client.
-A VPC client is needed to retrieve VPCs.
-If omitted, the region argument of the provider is used.

 * `id` - (Optional) The id of the specific VPC to retrieve.